MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 3. By implementing the `parseClassName` static function, you create a connection between the Parse class and your Swift class.
 4. `init` and `initialize` are pure boilerplate code - copy these two into any custom Parse class that you're creating.

-Now, we have set up the skeleton for our Parse class.
+Now we have set up the skeleton for our Parse class.
 Follow these steps whenever you want to create a custom Parse class in your own apps.

 ##Extending the Skeleton

-We have laid the groundwork to improve our photo uploading code - now lets take the next step.
+We have laid the groundwork to improve our photo uploading code - now let's take the next step.
 It should be extremely easy to create a new `Post` and assign an image to it.
 Ideally this should be three lines of code:

     let post = Post()
     post.image = image